uptime-com/uptime-private-location/README.md

   </tbody>
 </table>

 ## Ports

-External ports for outbout: 80 and 443.

-External Port for inbound: 443 ** Optional: only for connection to Nagios UI **

-Internal container pors: 8080, 8443 and 5666.
+The PLM requires outgoing HTTP(S) internet access on ports 80 and 443, plus access to any services you would like it to monitor.

+The PLM internally uses ports 8080, 8443 and 5666.
+It is possible to map 8443 back to the host to access the Nagios UI.

 ## Upgrading from 3.x